collaboration-planners/naira/README.md

 * External app receives events as JSON-encoded notifications while subscribed to an event stream

 ## Starting Naira
-To start your new Phoenix application:

-1. Install dependencies with `mix deps.get`
-2. Start Phoenix router with `mix phoenix.start`
+Start Phoenix router with `mix phoenix.start`

 Now you can visit `localhost:4000` from your browser.